Eternal inflation bubble collision signature on CMB remote dipole and quadrupole fields: Introduction

 The key fields for the kSZ/pSZ effects are the remote dipole field (RDF; also known as the effective radial velocity field) and remote quadrupole field (RQF), defined as the effective dipole and quadrupole moments of CMB temperature anisotropies in the local electron's rest frame \cite{Kamionkowski:1997na}.
 The kSZ and pSZ effects arise from the coupling of the ionized electron overdensity with the RDF/RQF along the line of sight, which imprint secondary temperature and polarization anisotropies on the small-scale CMB\footnote{The coupling between RQF and the mean density of ionized electrons produces a low-$\ell$ polarization signal known as the ``reionization bump''.} (see \cite{Deutsch:2018, Deutsch:2017cja} for reviews).

 Unlike the primary CMB, which is cosmic-variance limited at large angular scales, RDF/RQF are sensitive to superhorizon inhomogeneities and have been proposed to probe the CMB anomalies \cite{Cayuso:2019hen}, cosmic birefringence \cite{Namikawa:2023zux}, local non-Gaussianities \cite{Munchmeyer:2018eey}, and primordial gravitational waves \cite{Deutsch:2018umo}.
 In this work, we focus on bubble collision predicted by the eternal inflation model \cite{Garriga:2006hw, Kosowsky:1991ua}, a theoretical compelling but observationally unconfirmed phenomenon.
 In this scenario, our observable universe resides within one of many bubbles nucleated during eternal inflation, driven by a false vacuum, as a tractable realization of the multiverse.
-Collisions between bubbles imprints relic superhorizon-scale inhomogeneities \cite{Wainwright:2014pta}, generating azimuthally symmetric patterns in the RDF/RQF.
+Collisions between bubbles imprints relic superhorizon-scale\footnote{In this paper, we use “horizon” to denote the present-day Hubble radius, which is simply $(H_{0})^{-1}$ with $c=1$.} inhomogeneities \cite{Wainwright:2014pta}, generating azimuthally symmetric patterns in the RDF/RQF.
 This motivates the use of RDF/RQF to constrain the bubble collision scenerio, necessitating a careful modeling of the induced signals.
 Building on prior work on the RDF \cite{Zhang:2015uta}, we derive the first analytic expression for the RQF signal induced by the bubble collision and validate it against numerical results.
 The numerical results are performed using \texttt{RemoteField},\footnote{\url{https://github.com/catketchup/RemoteField}} a publicly available software tool we developed for RDF/RQF numerical calculation applicable to a wide range of superhorizon-scale phenomena.

 The RDF and RQF can be reconstructed on our past light cone by combining CMB experiments with galaxy surveys using a quadratic estimator \cite{Deutsch:2018}, leveraging the coupling between CMB photons and electrons on small angular scales to recover large-scale RDF/RQF signals.
 This method has been demonstrated in practice in a joint Planck and unWise analysis \cite{Bloch:2024} and a joint analysis of data from ACT and DESI LRGs \cite{McCarthy:2024nik}.
 It has also been applied to constrain on other phenomena such as Gpc-scale voids \cite{PhysRevLett.107.041301}, the intrinsic dipole, and matter-radiation isocurvature modes \cite{Krywonos:2024mpb}.
 Building on this framework, in this work we forecast the constraining power of RDF and RQF reconstruction on bubble collision scenario.